monisha98reddy/Restaurant-Recommendation-System/README.md

 5.CONTENT BASED FILTERING

-The final model is implemented using Content Based Recommendation Flitering algorithm in pycharm
+The final model is implemented using Content Based Recommendation algorithm in pycharm